 @talyasokoll is a school librarian in Dedham, MA.
-She is passionate about lots of things including but not limited to: Queer YA lit, pickles, musical theater, comprehensive sex ed, Judaism/Yiddishkeit, radical librarianship, The Rock, curriculum development and inclusivity, sparkly things and her growing collection of Pop Funko.
+Talya is passionate about lots of things including but not limited to: Queer YA lit, pickles, musical theater, comprehensive sex ed, Judaism/Yiddishkeit, radical librarianship, The Rock, curriculum development and inclusivity, sparkly things and a growing collection of Pop Funko.

 Ari Gofman is an academic librarian in Somerville, MA with interests in data, social sciences, social justice, and representation in literature, especially queer YA.

 Vee is the admin and co-founder of YA Pride (previously known as GayYA.org) a website dedicated to promoting and discussing LGBTQIA+ Young Adult literature.
 Vee lives in St Paul, Minnesota and works as a bookseller and library aide.
 Vee is a first-year college student and hopes to someday become a Teen Services librarian and published author.

 Tasha Chemel is a queer and disabled writer and potter living in Cambridge.
 She is a writing tutor at Newbury College and Suffolk University.
 She loves young adult novels that center marginalized voices.

 Amy Loustau is an avid YA book reader and children’s librarian at a public library near Boston.
 In her spare time, she likes to cook, fight injustice, and count down the days until summer.
 She blogs YA and children’s book reviews over at checkoutmybookrack.wordpress.com.